 # 4. Back up Your Data to Another Storage Device

 Backups play an important role in data recovery.
 No matter what types of drives and how many drives that you use on the computer, it is always recommended to make a regular data backup.
 You can back up data to another storage device.
 Here external storage is highly recommended out of data security.
 For instance, if your laptop lost accidentally, you still can restore the system and individual data from the external drive.

 # 5. Never Defrag SSD

-As you know, the files on an HDD is fragmented and stored in multiple locations.
+As you know, the files on an HDD are fragmented and stored in multiple locations.
 If the HDD is used for a long time, it will take much time to locate the files when reading and writing.
 In order to speed up the hard drive and improve performance, you can defrag it with Disk Defragmenter.

 However, disk defragmentation is only suitable for HDD.
 Since SSDs have a different structure from HDD, defragmentation can’t improve SSD’s performance.
 In addition, it will shorten the lifespan of an SSD.

 How to organize SSD and HDD on the same computer?
 After reading the above tips, I believe that you already have an overall understanding.
 Please keep reading the following part to get more professional solutions for using SSD and HDD together on one PC.

 How to Use SSD and HDD Together on One PC

 As mentioned above, you should install OS and Apps on the SSD and store personal files on the HDD.
 It gives rise to a question – how to install SSD with existing HDD?
-This part will introduce you a full guide to install OS on SSD and other effective ways to manage the drives.
+This part will introduce you to a full guide to install OS on SSD and other effective ways to manage the drives.

 Migrate OS and Apps to SSD